Introduction

 More Information and Staying Updated

-You may learn more about the Project through FERC’s eLibrary.
-When searching for the Project, please enter Docket No. PF25-1-000 in the “Enter Docket Number” text box.
+You may learn more about the Project through FERC's eLibrary.
+When searching for South System Expansion 4 Project, please enter Docket No. CP25-517-000 in the “Enter Docket Number” text box.
+When searching for the Mississippi Crossing Project, please enter Docket No. CP25-514-000 in the “Enter Docket Number” text box.
 FERC’s Office of Public Participation provides an educational video and demonstration on using eLibrary: WorkshOPP and Demonstration: FERC’s eLibrary.

 You are also encouraged to contact OPP staff to learn more about the Project and participation at FERC by email at [email protected] or phone at 202-502-6595.
-If you would like to speak with someone in the region, please contact Ms. Pamela Young, OPP Outreach Specialist, at [email protected] or by phone at 601-715-9009; or Ms. Lisbeth Bouchelle (se habla español), OPP Outreach Specialist at [email protected], 202-502-6292.
 All media inquiries should be directed to [email protected].

 Resources